emdgroup-liquid/liquid/src/docs/pages/form-validation.md

 ## Form association

-There are two ways of associating a form-related with an existing `<form>` element:
+There are two ways of associating a form-related Web Component with an existing `<form>` element:

 ```js
 // Using the form prop